sedos-project/organization/docs/visitor/model/results.md

 - Load Filter Settings: load ready-made and saved diagrams

+- Save Filer Settings: If you have filter settings that you want to save for later analysis, you can enter a title in the box next to this button and save it after you have finished setting the filters

 - Render chart and table: load chart

 - Chart: displays diagram

 - Table: list of the data used

-Other Notes:
+How to create a plot:

+- there are three types of plots, all with different advantages and disadvantages, depending on what you want to display:
+    - bar
+    - line
+    - sankey: "flow-diagram", especially helpful for representing input and output flows of processes, categories in general etc.

+- especially for plots that take different processes, inputs/outputs etc. in consideration, coloring can be very helpful.
+You can set the characteristic by which the colors are to be differentiated, depending on what you want to display

 - Make sure that the units of the selected data match

 - If you only want to represent input or output data and not both, make sure to select no_input/no_output, otherwise they will be considered in the diagram